Outlier-Robust Sparse Estimation via Non-Convex Optimization: Introduction

-In more detail, in this work, we propose and study the following optimization problem:
+In this work, we propose and analyze the following optimization formulation:

-where $\fkknorm{A}$ is the Frobenius norm of the $k^2$ entries of $A$ with largest magnitude, with the additional constraint that these entries are chosen from $k$ rows with $k$ entries in each row.
-Because our objective function is the Frobenius norm on a subset of entries, and appropriately defined gradient $\nabla f(w)$ can be computed via basic operations ($\nabla f(w)$ is given explicitly in Appendix~\ref{apx:optimization}).
+where $\fkknorm{A}$ is the Frobenius norm of the $k^2$ entries of $A$ with largest magnitude, with the additional constraint that these $k^2$ entries are chosen from $k$ rows with $k$ entries in each row.

-Our main structural result characterizes the landscape of the above non-convex optimization problem.
 We prove that any stationary point of $f(w)$ yields a good solution for robust sparse mean estimation.
-Here we provide a brief overview of the proof; see Section~\ref{sec:sparse-mean} for more details.
+Here we provide a brief overview of our proof (see Section~\ref{sec:sparse-mean} for more details).
 Given a weight vector $w$, we show that if $w$ is not a good solution, then moving toward $w^\star$ (the weight vector corresponding to the uniform distribution on the clean input samples) will decrease the objective value.
 Formally, we will show that, for any $0 < \eta < 1$,

-We can then take $\|\cdot\|_{F,k,k}$ norm on both sides (after subtracting the identity matrix) and show that the third term can be essentially ignored.
+We can then take $\|\cdot\|_{F,k,k}$ norm on both sides (after subtracting $I$) and show that the third term can be essentially ignored.
 If the third term were not there, we would have